 BullGuard VPN – Features and usability

-The Windows client interface is conspicuously simple, with a range of 16 endpoint server locations listed in a pane on the left.
-A single click on any of them will connect you.
+The Windows client interface is conspicuously simple, with a range of 16 endpoint server locations listed in a panel on the left that you can connect to with a single click.
 You can also search by country name or hit the Quick Connect button to connect to the optimal endpoint for your location – usually the nearest.

-Other security features include Invisibility on LAN, to hide you from other people on your local network; automatic connection on startup to the endpoint of your choice; and custom DNS if, for example, you’d rather use Google, Cloudflare or OpenDNS instead of BullGuard’s.
+Other security features include Invisibility on LAN, to hide you from other people on your local network, automatic connection on start-up to the endpoint of your choice and custom DNS if, for example, you’d rather use Google, Cloudflare or OpenDNS instead of BullGuard.

 BullGuard VPN – Performance

 BullGuard offers endpoints in just 16 countries, compared to NordVPN’s 29.
 BullGuard’s performance over HTTP and FTP was perfectly usable over our ultra-high-speed net connection, but came in below or just around average when compared to the other 17 services we tested this month.
 It’s important to note that individual performance tests are only snapshots of a brief period, although BullGuard’s performance last month was also unremarkable.

 From our nearest UK endpoints, we got quick speeds of 147.2Mbps (18.4MB/s) over HTTP and 19MB/s via FTP.
 But it all went downhill from there: performance in the Netherlands was below average at 97.28Mbps over HTTP and 12.16MB/s (101.73Mbps) over FTP.

 US HTTP speeds improved on last month, at least, clocking in at 51.36Mbps, with FTP file transfers at 6MB/s.

 Unexpectedly, it failed our BBC iPlayer streaming test and was detected, but we were able to stream Netflix and Shudder in the US, along with All 4 in the UK, without any trouble.